 Luckily for me, my dad is a generous sort, and let me take the bottle home of that creamy smooth liqueur yum to bake away.
 And let me tell you…this cake turned out so dang good!
-1000% better than an actually Baileys and coffee and quite possibly my favourite flavour of the year.
+1000% better than actual Baileys and coffee and quite possibly my favorite flavor of the year.

 Doctored Cake Mix Baileys Cake Layers

 First, I loaded these doctored cake mix cake layers up with Baileys and oodles of cinnamon chips to bring out those warm cinnamon notes in the liqueur.
 And seeing as how it’s already decadent, I went on ahead and sliced each layer into two for a total of 6 layers all lightly brushed in a second helping Baileys.

 Next up was the buttercream and again, it was all Bailey’s vanilla cinnamon liqueur paired with instant coffee powder to round out that well-known and loved holiday drink.
 The key to a fluffy and indulgent Bailey’s buttercream frosting is to whip the butter on high for a solid 5-10 minutes first.
 You want it to be light, fluffy, and cloud-like before adding the remaining ingredients.

 Coffee fan?
 I bet you’d go caffeine crazy for these fun caffeinated recipes.